imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

-#Plugin API - Overview
+# Plug-in API - Overview

+The [Imixs Plug-in API](../../core/plugin-api.html) is an extension concept provided by the Imixs-Workflow Engine.
+The business logic of an application as also technical interfaces can be implemented by plug-ins which can easily be activated through the workflow model.
-The Imixs Plugin API is a powerful concept to extend the Imixs Workflow Engine with the technical  aspects of a workflow management system.A plugin can provide platform specific functionality to be executed during a workflow process.
-Read more about plug-in concept in the [section core API](../../core/plugin-api.html).
+Read more about plug-in concept in the [section Core API](../../core/plugin-api.html).

-The Imixs Workflow Engine provides a set of plug-ins with different workflow  functionality like email notification, access control, versioning or process documentation.
-You can extend plugin classes to implement additional behavior for your own project.
+The Imixs-Workflow Engine provides a set of plug-ins providing different workflow functionality like email notification, access control, versioning or process documentation.

-##The Abstract JEE Workflow Plugin
+## The Abstract Plug-in Class
-Most Imixs plug-ins extend from the AbstractPlugin class.
-This class provides a set  of methods to be used by a plugin.
-If you like to implement your own Imixs Plugin  it is a good starting point to subclass the class:
+Most plug-ins provided by the Imixs-Workflow engine are extending the AbstractPlugin class.
+This class provides a set of convenient methods to access the Imixs-Worklfow environment and processing logic.
+For custom implementation this is a good starting point to subclass from the class:

-    org.imixs.workflow.jee.plugins.AbstractPlugin
+    org.imixs.workflow.engine.plugins.AbstractPlugin

-This abstract class implements a basic set of methods to simplify implementing Java EE specific functionality.
-The plugin provides the following methods:
+This abstract Plug-in class provides the following methods:

+ * getWorklfowService - returns an instance of the Worklfow Engine
+ * replaceDynamicValues - replacing string values
+ * formatItemValues - formats a string object depending of an attribute type
+ * getCtx - returns the current workflow context

-##Replacing static Strings with workitem values
+## Replacing static Strings with workitem values
 The AbstractPlugin provides a method to replace a static string with properties provided by the  processed workitem.
 This is useful if you need a string constant to be updated with values from your workitem.
 For example if you look at the MailPlugin which sends messages, the property
  'rtfMailBody' provides the mail message text.
 This static message text can be automatically replaced with the values ​​from the current wokitem if the tag "itemvalue" is used.